Introduction

 Biotic Stress

-Soybean cyst (SCN), Root-knot (RKN), and Reniform (RN) nematodes as a whole are the most yield limiting pests of soybean.
-SCN is by far the number one yield limiting pest.
-RKN is also a major problem, particularly in the sandy or sandy loam soils in the southern U.S. RN is common in cotton and can cause severe yield losses where both cotton and soybean are in rotation.
-The nematodes attack and destroy soybean roots resulting in over one billion dollars in crop losses each year.
-There are several different varieties or races of the nematodes making it more difficult to find resistant varieties.
-A soybean variety might be resistant to one variety, but not another.
-Our laboratory is conducting research to find soybean varieties that are resistant to several or all of these nematodes.
+Soybean cyst (SCN), Root-knot (RKN), and Reniform (RN) nematodes are the most yield-limiting pests of soybean.
+SCN is the number one yield constraint pest, leading to billion-dollar losses to farmers globally.
+RKN is the second most major problem, particularly in the sandy or sandy loam soils in the southern U.S. and now spreading across the northern states and its growing importance in the North Central region is a concern.
+RN is common in cotton and can cause severe yield losses when cotton and soybeans rotate.
+There are different varieties or races of the nematodes making it more difficult to find resistant varieties.
+Another major concern is the emergence of pathotypes that can overcome resistance.
+It is essential to identify additional genetic sources, mechanisms, and modern tools to develop novel and sustainable approaches to combat this ever-changing pest.